riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

+> **Editor's Note:** As of [August 10, 2026](https://github.com/riastrad/cyberbspace/pull/332), this post no longer reflects the site's current dithering and image display setup.

 I've been updating this blog more regularly because of my recent move to India.
 Previously when I've traveled, I've used 3<sup>rd</sup> party platforms to host my travel updates.
 So, oddly enough, this is the first time I've been "travel blogging" on a site where I control every aspect of the build & publish process.

 It's a bit embarrassing that this didn't occur to me sooner, but there were a few things I hadn't considered when I first started posting travel updates.
 The biggest one: the photos I take with my iPhone are much higher quality than the ones I was taking with a standalone point-and-shoot digital camera 15 years ago.
 Another more obvious one: 3<sup>rd</sup> party platforms like Blogger typically preprocess the images you upload and will resize & compress them however they see fit.